silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

 ### Share Debt Token Transfer Hook (During Repay)

 - During the repayment process, debt tokens are burned to adjust the borrower’s debt position.
 This action triggers a **Share Token Transfer Hook** for the **DEBT_TOKEN** type, which manages the token transfer logic for debt tokens.
-For more details, refer to the **Share Token Transfer Hook** section located at the end of this document.
+For more details, refer to the [Share Debt Token Transfer hook](#share-debt-token-transfer-hook-afteraction) section.
 ---

-# Leverage Same Asset Function Hook Actions
+# Leverage Same Asset function hook actions

 - **Action**: `Hook.LEVERAGE_SAME_ASSET` (beforeAction and afterAction)
   - **Context**: This hook is invoked during leverage operations where the same asset is used for both deposit and borrowing.
 It allows for actions to be taken before and after the leverage logic is executed.
 During this process, both debt and collateral tokens are transferred to reflect the leveraged position.